thanhit95/multi-threading/notes-demos-exercises.md

   - This phase uses multiple threads.

 - Phase 2:
-  - Based on multiple results from workers, main function get the final result with maximum numDiv.
+  - Based on multiple results from workers, main function gets the final result with maximum numDiv.
   - This phase uses a single thread (i.e. main function).

 &nbsp;